Trust Pilot Reviews

 Baseball Softball Fields

-Replacing Metal Halide Lights with LED Lights
+Replacing 1000W Metal Halide & HPS Fixtures with LED

 A 400-watt metal halide system requires only a 150-watt LED replacement, while 1000-watt installations perform beautifully with just 300 watts of LED power.
 This represents more than 70% energy reduction while delivering superior light quality and reliability.
 The conversion process itself is straightforward – our design team handles the technical specifications while your electrician focuses on installation.